cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

 !!! warning
     Only users with `WRITE` permissions can add encrypted variables to a repository.

+!!! warning "Multi-Line Encrypted Variables"
+    Please avoid using encrypted variables that consist of multiple lines as they won't be masked (replaced by `HIDDEN-BY-CIRRUS-CI`) correctly due to the line-buffered nature of the task's instructions output.

 An encrypted variable will be presented in a form like `ENCRYPTED[qwerty239abc]` which can be safely committed to `.cirrus.yml` file:

 ```yaml